The Florida Homestead Exemption is one of the main benefits of setting up your primary residence in the Sunshine State.

 Choose a community that takes care of its own.
 No other city does it better.
 Learn about Cape Coral, FL real estate, and the coveted waterfront lifestyle here.

 Be part of this close-knit community.
 If you’re convinced that this city should be your next home, get in touch with the Mike Lombardo Team here.

 Mike has been helping clients buy and sell homes since 1988, having facilitated millions of dollars’ worth of real estate transactions.
 As a nationally ranked agent with local expertise in Southwest Florida, he combines empathy with authority to get the job done.

-Whether you’re a seasoned investor or a first-time homebuyer in Cape Cod, FL, the Mike Lombardo team is here to provide access to the MLS as well as devise effective strategies to achieve your goal.
+Whether you’re a seasoned investor or a first-time homebuyer in Cape Coral, FL, the Mike Lombardo team is here to provide access to the MLS as well as devise effective strategies to achieve your goal.